connor-duffin/low-rank-statfem/README.md

 This repo accompanies our recent paper on low-rank methods for scaling up statistical finite element methods to high-dimensional problems.
+The architecture consists of the `statbz` package, found in the `statbz` directory, and three separate directories for each of the case studies (`1-cells`, `2-spiral-wave`, `3-oscillatory`).
+Each of these accord to different models that we study in the paper.

+To run the examples, code is contained in a `Makefile` in each subdirectory to run the examples.
+Consult the relevant `Makefile` in each subdirectory to see what needs to be done for each example.

 ## Getting started